rscarvalho/pyregex/README.md

 It will start both uWSGI server and grunt.
 This will watch the filesystem for changes in the source folders and regenerate the client-side target files as needed.

+The API will be available on http://localhost:5000 (The port can be overridden by the `$PORT` environment variable).
+The web app is available at http://localhost:8082

 ### Testing the application

 To test the application, run `nosetests -c nose.cfg` from a terminal window.